utk-robotics-2016/Pathfinder/README.md

 Cross-Platform, Multi-Use Motion Profiling and Trajectory Generation.

 Pathfinder is a library for generating Motion Profiles, a way to smoothly fit and follow a trajectory based upon given waypoints.
-Currently, both a C and Java API are available, but can be applied to almost any application.
+Currently, both a C, Java, and Python API are available, but can be applied to almost any application.

+The Python version has both GUI and Command Line versions and is made to work with IEEE General Platform.

 An example profile is given below, with the waypoints:
 1) X = -4, Y = -1, Angle = -45 degrees